xiv3r/TP-Link-TLWN722N-V2-V3-RTL8188EUS/README.md

-# You one may choose only one of the following driver installations
+# You may choose only one of the following driver to be install;

 # Kali Linux